-- 1. The name of the purchaser, the check number and the amount for each refund, or a signed copy of the written consent from the purchaser allowing the credit or refund, or a signed statement indicating that the tax was not included in the selling price of the article or collected from the purchaser. - 2.
-An accounting of the refunds as follows:
+- 1. The name of the purchaser, the check number and the amount for each refund, or a signed copy of the written consent from the purchaser (including the purchaser's taxpayer identification number) allowing the credit or refund, or a signed statement indicating that the tax was not included in the selling price of the article or collected from the purchaser. - 2.
+An accounting of the refunds as shown in the table above: